ECNU-DEIT-ACADEMIC-2019/Team2/assignment-2.md

 ### 1 Brief introduction
 #### &#8195;&#8195;Qushuoyingyu is an application which can satisfy your need of English speaking.
 ### 2 About recruit model
+#### Environment
+&#8195;&#8195; Learners can start and complete their learning and practice wherever or whenever they want in recruit model by Qushuojingying application.
+They just need to use their smart phone and connect with WIFI to download our Qushuojingying application.
+We consider that environment include the factors of interact object and interaction.
+Because both of the interact object and interaction appeared in our typical application and support user to interact.

+#### Knowledge, Skills, Attitude
+&#8195;&#8195;Knowledge: Learners go through various levels, including classroom, office, hospital and other scenarios to learn oral communication vocabulary, special grammar, specific expression sentence patterns, as well as mouth and pronunciation standards.

+&#8195;&#8195;Skills: Learners practice in a variety of scenarios such as classroom, office, hospital and so on, to improve their speaking and listening skills.

+&#8195;&#8195;Attitude: Learners overcome the psychological pressure of "difficult to speak" and develop a sense of courage in fluent oral communication on nervous occasions.
+And also learners will build confidence in speaking and learning English.

 ### 3 About optional model
 #### &#8195;&#8195;optional model (自选模式) is based on the theory of constructivism, which emphasize collaboration with real people or machine to build and construct new knowledge.
 #### Knowledge